The Commonplace

 0.01

 Lower coordination costs expand managers’ spans of control (managers can supervise more subordinates).
-Organizational Efficiency positive high span of control (number of subordinates per manager)
+Organizational Efficiency positive span of control (number of subordinates per manager)

 Lower coordination costs expand managers' spans of control (model-derived positive effect)